SakshithVarambally/Samsung_PD_Training/README.md

      .endc
      ```

-By following these steps, you establish a comprehensive testbench for the inverter, allowing the observation of its response to a ramp input in Ngspice.
+By following these steps, we can establish a comprehensive testbench for the inverter, allowing the observation of its response to a ramp input in Ngspice.

 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/e29c0bfeda84ddee0e9969a46acb63bfe9a8704f/day28/blabla1.png">